The flags of Cuba and Venezuela

 Socialism

-It has been socialism that many countries in Central and South America, as well as countless others around the world, have fallen victim to.
+Many countries in Central and South America, as well as countless others around the world, have fallen victim to socialism.
 This form of government has negatively affected hundreds of millions (or likely billions) of humans around the world.
 There is a lot of confusion about what socialism is and is not.

 The most common definition of socialism is that it is an economic model that gives the government ownership of the means of production and control over the distribution of goods in a given society.
 But like all forms of government, socialism has a historic record to look towards when assessing its effectiveness.
 This record shows nothing but failure.

-One of the reasons socialism is appealing to some is because of confusion over its relationship with communism.
+One reason socialism is appealing to some is confusion over its relationship with communism.
 Karl Marx, the founder of communism, used the terms “communism” and “socialism” interchangeably in his writings.
 Marx considered socialism the first or lower phase of his utopian communist society.
 Eventually, Marxist communism was established with the complete abolishment of private property, which Marx believed could only be accomplished through a violent, worldwide revolution.

 While communism is the violent ideology in whose name over one hundred million humans lost their lives, police states were created, and all the horrors of totalitarian government realized, at least for its advocates, socialism is the far more benign “fair and equitable” governing model whose benefits outweigh its failures.
 History proves this thinking incorrect.